4 Must-Have Version Control Features for Semiconductor Design and Development

 Now you have a good sense of what is needed in a version control system to manage design files, source code, and other digital assets that go into developing SoC.

-If you are currently using Subversion, CVS, Clearcase, or a legacy system, Perforce has a great path forward.
+If you are currently using Subversion, CVS, Clearcase, or a legacy system, Helix Core is the best version control software for you.
 We offer experienced professional services to help you preserve and access the history of your IP, while achieving the great benefits we’ve discussed here.

-Find out why , including Samsung and NVIDIA, trust Perforce for version control.
+Find out why , including Samsung and NVIDIA, chose Helix Core.